Olga Limburg: Career

 Limburg's film acting career started in 1907 with a minor role in the silent film Fest der Handwerker and followed by Der gelbe Tod, 1.
 Teil (1910).
 She also starred in major productions including Prinz Kuckuck (1919), Kean (1921) and Rudolf Meinert-directed Marie Antoinette, the Love of a King (1922).
 These films achieved her much acclaim as a supporting actress.
 She continued her acting career through the next decade and starred in talkies like Between Night and Dawn (1931), Ein Unsichtbarer geht durch die Stadt, The Black Forest Girl (both 1933), The Girl Irene (1936) Madame Bovary (1937), Napoleon Is to Blame for Everything, Five Million Look for an Heir (both 1938) and Hurrah!
 I'm a Father (1939) to name a few.
-It was during these two decades that the became one of the busiest actresses of the German cinema.
+It was during these two decades that she became one of the busiest actresses of the German cinema.
 She played roles of aunts, neighbors, housekeepers and other women next door.
-From 1919 to 1955, Limburg appeared in 49 films, including four alongside Heinz Rühmann.
+From 1919 to 1955, Limburg appeared in 49 films, including four alongside Heinz Rühmann, one of the most famous German actors of the 20th century.

 Before her retirement from the film industry she acted in Nannete, Kleider machen Leute (both 1940), Lord of life and death (1954) and The Heart of St. Pauli (1957).
-Limburg died on 7 March 1970 just one month before her 89th birthday.
+Limburg died on 7 March 1970 at age 88.
 Her ashes were buried in the St. Anne's Cemetery.